Obighbyd/WP.Pilot-For-Samsung-Smart-TV/README.md

 - [x] Connecting to the WP.Pilot
 - [x] Obtaining appropriate permissions for the proper operation of the application
 - [x] Displaying the channel in the application
-- [ ] TV remote control (basic functions)
+- [x] TV remote control (basic functions)
-- [ ] Creating a list of channels to choose from using the remote control
+- [x] Creating a list of channels to choose from using the remote control
 - [ ] TV program in the program bar
+- [x] Changing the application resolution to 1920x1080
+-

 ## Roadmap
 01.02.2018 - Release of the Beta (0.1) version.